Cléricy

 Marie-Anna Allen

-Marie-Anna Allen is a native of Cléricy.
+Marie-Anna Allen was born in Cléricy.
 She lived there until 1963 and returned in 2001.
-A retired teacher, she took painting classes in 1998 with René-André Baillargeons.
+After retiring from teaching, she took painting classes in 1998 with René-André Baillargeons.

-1925: commencement of operations at the Frontenac, Cléricy, Copper Hill, Bouchard, and Continentale mines
+1925: The Frontenac, Cléricy, Copper Hill, Bouchard, and Continentale mines began operations

-1927: CIP establishes the Dépôt-Cléricy at the junction of the Rouyn railway and the river from Taschereau
+1927: The CIP created the Dépôt-Cléricy at the junction of the Rouyn railway line and the river flowing from Taschereau

-1935: founding of the Saint-Joseph-de-Cléricy parish by the first settlers from Saint-Joseph-de-Beauce, who settled in the region thanks to the Vautrin plan
+1935: The Saint-Joseph-de-Cléricy parish was founded by the first settlers from Saint-Joseph-de-Beauce, who settled in the region as part of the Vautrin Plan.

-1974: protest to keep the village school open and successful outcome
+1974: Protest to keep the village school open; and they succeeded

-2002: merger with other municipalities of the MRC
+2002: Merger with the other municipalities of the MRC

 Extracto de